 Skip to Content

 The first thing that comes to mind when I think of Graz is the juxtaposition of old and new, traditional and modern, elegance and quirk.
-The pastel coloured stucco facades and cobbles of the old town contrast with edgy, futuristic design and modern architecture just steps away.

 In 2003 Graz was named European Capital of Culture and in 2011 was awarded UNESCO City of Design status.
 The two awards complement both each other and the city of Graz perfectly.
+Graz old town is a designated UNESCO World Heritage site along with Eggenberg Palace.

 Graz is a hip, happening, university town with a Mediterranean feel thanks to its location in the south of Austria.
 It’s the capital of Styria and has its own authentic vibe quite unlike any other Austrian city.

-What to do in Graz, Austria
+The best things to do in Graz, Austria

 It’s Sunday morning in Graz and the city’s slowly waking.
-I head for the heart of the city and the main square.
+I head to the heart of Graz and the main square.
 The church bells peal as two monks cross the Hauptplatz.
 Their heavy brown robes swish around their ankles as they saunter but there’s no hurry.
-People don’t appear to rush in this laid back city.
-It’s my last day and I’m out early to get a few more photos before leaving for Styria’s wine region.
+Graz is all about slow travel.

-Hauptplatz – Graz Main Square
+Hang out in Hauptplatz – Graz Main Square

 Hauptplatz - Main square, Graz

-The Historic Centre of Graz is a UNESCO World Heritage Site and Hauptplatz is home to some of the most impressive medieval buildings and colourful stucco facades.
+The Historic Centre of Graz is a UNESCO World Heritage Site and Hauptplatz is home to some of the most impressive historical buildings and colourful stucco facades.
 A large fountain, monument to Archduke Johann, presides over the centre of the square.

-I defy you to resist the tempting smell of hot bratwurst wafting over from the nearby food stalls.
 Markets and executions once took place in Hauptplatz but now it’s where the Graz Christmas markets, events and gatherings take place.

 Rathaus, Graz - town hall